 Sachaqa Talk / Conversations with Peruvian artists.
 An opportunity to enter the world of some of the finest and most talented Peruvian contemporary artists.
 Follow our Youtube channel: Sachaqa Centro De Arte

 Arequipa is my birth home and where I studied art at the ‘Carlos School of Fine Arts – Belles De Artes,’ which offered an academic education.
 My influences include so many artists, it’s really difficult for me to say specifically who or what artist has nourished me the most.
 The Amazon theme plays an important role in my work and career, as I live here.
 My work is personal from a social and realistic point of view.
-Although it may not seem so, they are opinions, they are criticisms, to show unrealistic realities.
+Although it may not seem so, they are opinions, criticisms, to show unrealistic realities.